 - A statement mentioning that the product must be stored out of the reach of children.

-No Advertising on the food for special medical purpose that it can be used by the general public, and be consumed explicitly without the instructions of any health professional.
+No Advertising on the food for special medical purposes that it can be used by the general public, and be consumed explicitly without the instructions of any health professional.

 Food for special medical purposes is emerging day by day in the present times and extensive care is an absolute necessity that shall not be ignored by the manufacturer and the government.
-The government has realized the consequence if any product is made public without proper vigilance and in lieu of that, Food Safety and Standard Authority implemented these rules and also have made it mandatory for the manufacturer to procure a license from Government Authority for a manufacturer pursuing the production of any such food for special medical purpose.
-License from FSSAI is such license mandatory prior to production of the products.
-And the government have made sure that no manufacturer gets this easily and the authority scrutinizes each document and demand deposit of long list of documents along with the application and obtaining such license is an extensive process and to procure this license is a difficult one as the health of public would be at risk.
+The government has realized the consequence if any product is made public without proper vigilance and in lieu of that, Food Safety and Standard Authority implemented these rules and also made it mandatory for the manufacturer to procure a license from Government Authority for a manufacturer pursuing the production of any such food for special medical purpose.
+A license from FSSAI is such a license mandatory prior to the production of the products.
+And the government has made sure that no manufacturer gets this easily and the authority scrutinizes each document and demands a deposit of a long list of documents along with the application obtaining such a license is an extensive process and procuring this license is a difficult one as the health of public would be at risk.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 BOOK A FREE CONSULTATION